 The Michigan Tech campus hosts this annual conference in the fall every year to give a platform to the voices of university students serving communities-in-need both domestically and abroad.
 Our conferences highlight service and research work done by students from Michigan Tech and elsewhere, and are open to anybody interested in development, design, and delight for the poorest 80% of humanity.
 The public is always invited to join us.
-This year's conference will be held during Family Weekend at Michigan Tech so many of our D80 students can share their experiences, stories, and motivations with the people who support them the most.

 Learn.
 Engage.
-Contribute
+Build Community.

-Date: Saturday, October 12, 2013
+Date: Saturday, October 11, 2014

-Venue: Michigan Tech, Fisher Hall
+Venue: Michigan Tech, Dow Building

 Time: 9:00 a.m. to 4:00 p.m.